nickbrandt/GitLab/doc/administration/operations/extra_sidekiq_processes.md

 > - [Renamed from `experimental_queue_selector` to `queue_selector`](https://gitlab.com/gitlab-com/gl-infra/scalability/-/issues/147) in GitLab 13.6.

-In addition to selecting queues by name, as above, the `queue_selector` option allows queue groups to be selected in a more general way using [worker matching query](extra_sidekiq_routing.md#worker-matching-query).
+In addition to selecting queues by name, as above, the `queue_selector` option allows queue groups to be selected in a more general way using a [worker matching query](extra_sidekiq_routing.md#worker-matching-query).
 After `queue_selector` is set, all `queue_groups` must follow the aforementioned syntax.